MoatazSalah306/flash_sale_api/README.md

 php artisan queue:work
 ```
 ### Logging and metrics handling
-* All loga will be visible in  `storage/laravel.log`
+* All logs are pretty visible in  `storage/laravel.log`

 ## Additional Features